 Given the time, I would love to get back to doing it every day like I used to, but running a business and looking after two small children, I just do a few classes a week at the moment.

 I still believe it is an important part of good mental wellbeing, so would recommend giving it a try if you don’t already.

 With anxiety, the thing to remember is, there is no quick fix.
 It is a life’s work to learn the tools and techniques to deal with stressful times.
 The more you practice meditating and looking within, you will learn how to look at things differently and not react with irrational thoughts.
 Life will become a lot easier.

 Stressful situations are still going to be there, but there are ways to not become emotionally involved.
-In the words of Buddha: “Don’t let the behaviour of others disturb your inner peace.”
+I always remember phrases to disconnect yourself from a situation or negative thought.
+These can be really powerful, such as the Buddhist saying "Don’t let the behaviour of others disturb your inner peace".

 Different methods work different for everyone but if you can have some sort of meditation or yoga practice, breathwork, use aromatherapy and also spending time outside in nature is super important.
 For anxiety disorders, CBT is really good to understand your thought processes and can be helpful in healing.
 It wasn't enough for me on its own as I needed to change my physiological state to a calmer more grounded state of being, which I owe more to the spiritual practices I did.